osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 In the Camera Preview view, you should see three images with small white dots.
 The dots represent the position of motion tracker spheres in each camera frame (the Optitrack Trio has 3 cameras).
 In the 3D view, you should see the position of each sphere in 3D space.

 [[file:files/camera_preview.PNG|800px]]

+If you see dots or big circles that don't correspond to your motion tracking objects, there may be infrared interference in the scene.
+Try removing or hiding metallic/shiny objects and blocking nearby sources of natural light.

 In Perspective View, figure out which spheres represent the monitor tracker.
 You can make it easier by taking the head and arm tracker outside of the view.
 Highlight then by clicking and dragging.